University of Colorado Law School

 Phone: (303) 492-1233

 Susan Nevelow Mart joined the Colorado Law faculty in July 2011 as an associate professor and director of the William A. Wise Law Library.
 Her scholarly and teaching interests center on legal informatics.
 She has written and presented nationally and locally on legal information policy, national security and libraries, access to information, computer information retrieval systems, and legal research pedagogy.
-She teaches Advanced Legal Research and Analysis.
+She teaches Advanced Legal Research and Analysis and Environmental Legal Research.

 Professor Mart has been active in library associations and library education.
-She is the Vice-Chair/Chair Elect of the American Association of Law Libraries Government Relations Committee, and she is active in advocating on information policy issues on behalf of libraries and the public.
-Professor Mart is a member of the American Association of Law Libraries Task Force on Law Student Research Competencies, and the chair of the Associationís Academic Law Libraries Task Force on Identifying Skills & Knowledge for Legal Practice.
+She is the Chair of the American Association of Law Libraries Government Relations Committee, and she is active in advocating on information policy issues on behalf of libraries and the public.
+Professor Mart is a member of the American Association of Law Libraries Task Force on Law Student Research Competencies, and the chair of the Association's Academic Law Libraries Task Force on Identifying Skills & Knowledge for Legal Practice.

 Before joining Colorado Law, Professor Mart served as the Faculty Services Librarian and adjunct professor of law at the University of California, Hastings College of the Law.
 Prior to her work at Hastings, Professor Mart practiced law for seventeen years.
 Her law practice in Northern California Alameda County focused on construction litigation, complex real estate transactions, partnership and corporate dissolution, and fiduciary abuse of elders.
 She has been a certified specialist in airport construction law; a speaker on risk allocation and contract negotiation in business contracts; a speaker on mechanic's liens and stop notices; and a Continuing Legal Education teacher on patients' rights advocacy.